rapid7/insightconnect-plugins/plugins/google_drive/help.md

 #### Move File

-This action is used to move the file to a different folder.
+This action is used to move a file to a different folder.

 ##### Input